 Food is one area where you can really save in Portugal — even for foodies like me!
-Yes, you can totally indulge at a Chef’s Tasting menu with wine pairing or at a top restaurant in Lisbon, but you can also find delicious, hearty meals for under 10 euro.
-If you avoid the most touristy areas or eating at hotels, it is easy to enjoy the menu of the day at many local tabernas for 7-12 euro, which would include something like roasted/grill chicken and fries or codfish fritters or shrimp in garlic sauce with rice.
+Yes, you can totally indulge at a Chef’s Tasting menu with wine pairing at a top restaurant in Lisbon, but you can also find delicious, hearty meals for under 10 euros.
+If you avoid the most touristy areas or eating at hotels, it is easy to enjoy the menu of the day at many local tabernas for 7-12 euros, which would include something like roasted/grilled chicken and fries or codfish fritters or shrimp in garlic sauce with rice.

-Of course, another way to save is to shop at a local market and utilize the kitchen at the self-catering apartments or apart hotels.
+Of course, another way to save is to shop at a local market and utilize the kitchen at the self-catering apartments or apart-hotels.
 Even if you don’t cook every meal, it can be a great way to save on a few meals and have ready access to snacks.
-Either way, families could get by on only about $100 a day for food, unless you want a few splurges or some extra bottles of wine.
+Either way, families could get by on only about $100 a day for food, unless they want a few splurges or some extra bottles of wine.

 Total Food Costs: $700

 I’m a big believer in splurging for experiences and hiring personal tour guides to learn more about a destination and its history and culture.
 That said, Lisbon is the kind of city where you just want to wander and take in the scenic overlooks, tiled buildings, and streets, enjoy the street art, and appreciate the architecture.
 You can easily spend an afternoon getting lost in the historic Alfama district.